glutanimate/anki-addons-misc/README.md

 - **anki-browser-create-duplicate**: adds a keyboard shortcut and edit menu entry to the browser for duplicating notes.
 Pressing the shortcut (Ctrl+Alt+C by default) or clicking on the *Duplicate Notes* entry will find all notes belonging to the selected cards and duplicate them in place.
 Make sure to check out the comments in the source file for more information.

     Based on ["Create Copy of Selected Cards"](https://ankiweb.net/shared/info/787914845) by Kealan Hobelmann.
-License: GNU GPL v3.

 - **anki-browser-lookup**: adds a context-menu entry to search the card browser for selected words.

 - **anki-browser-more-hotkeys**: adds two additional hotkeys to the card browser, CTRL+R for rescheduling cards and CTRL+ALT+I for inverting the selection.

 - **anki-reviewer-hint-hotkeys**: based on [Hint-peeking Keyboard Bindings](https://ankiweb.net/shared/info/2616209911) by Ben Lickly.
 Adds two hotkeys to the reviewer: 'H' to reveal hints one by one, 'G' to reveal all hints at once.
-License: GNU GPL v3.

 - **anki-card-stats**: based on [Card Info During Review](https://ankiweb.net/shared/info/2179254157) by Damien Elmes and [reviewer_show_cardinfo](https://github.com/steveaw/anki_addons/blob/master/reviewer_show_cardinfo.py) by Steve AM.
 Extends Damien's add-on with the review log table that can also be found in the Browser.
-License: GNU GPL v3.

 - **anki-sibling-spacing-whitelist**: based on [Sibling Spacing](https://ankiweb.net/shared/info/2951410923) by Andreas Klauer.
 Modified to follow a whitelist approach when choosing which note types to enable on.
 Check the comments in the source file for more information.
-License: GNU GPL.

 - **anki-browser-search-hotkeys**: adds user-configurable key sequences to the browser that are assigned to specific searches.
 The behavior of each key sequence imitates that of the tag sidebar in that keyboard modifiers decide on whether to replace the current search, add to it, or use a negation.
 Please read the header in the source file for more information.
-License: GNU GPL v3.

 ## License

-If not specified otherwise, all of the add-ons in this repository are licensed under the MIT license.
+Most of the add-ons in this repository are licensed under the same license as Anki, the [GNU GPL, version 3 or later](http://www.gnu.org/copyleft/gpl.html).
+Please check the comments in the header for more details on the licensing of each add-on.